Caellwyn/data_viz-ds-west-082420/README.md

 ## Why Visualize Data?
 or why can’t we just hand someone a table of data?

 Let's load up the iris data set.
 This is a famous built-in dataset which is used to learn about categorization.
+There is a lot of code in the cell below which will become much more familiar as we proceed through the course.
+For now, just take a glance, but don't worry if it doesn't make sense yet.

 ```python